 Simulators are used as part of the training syllabus and are very useful for Multi-Crew training exercises, Jet Orientation, and Instrument Flying.
 They can also simulate adverse conditions such as emergencies and bad weather/visibility.
 We currently have two types of simulators at AFT and here's a brief synopsis about each type:

 - Frasca DA42 Multi Engine Piston FNPT II: This state-of-the-art trainer is an exact copy of the Diamond DA42 Twin Star aircraft.
 The AL200-DA42 Flight Synthetic Training Device (FSTD) allows students to become familiar with the aircraft's systems and dynamics.
 The device is equipped with 2 Garmin 1000 units, 1 GMA and a Bendix King-like autopilot.
 All systems specific to the DA42 are included in this DA42 FSTD and instructors can input additional, explicitly designed failures of their own.

 - Frasca CRJ200 Multi Engine Turbine FNPT II: This 208° panoramic, "high degree of realism" simulator is a brilliant training environment for basic IR up to MCC and even Jet Transition Training.
 The instructor doesn't need computer skills to provide excellent training.

-All assessments are now undertaken at our offices in Coventry.
+All assessments are now undertaken at our Academy in Coventry.